-L. Other Postemployment Benefits (OPEB) Liabilities and Asset to PERS, PEBB, and OPEB expense, are actuarially determined at the system-wide Plan level and are allocated to employers based on their proportionate share.
+L. Other Postemployment Benefits (OPEB) Liabilities and Asset

+The net OPEB liabilities and asset, deferred outflows of resources and deferred inflows of resources related to PERS, PEBB, and OPEB expense, are actuarially determined at the system-wide Plan level and are allocated to employers based on their proportionate share.
 WOU is included in the proportionate share for all state agencies.
 WOU's proportionate share of all state agencies is allocated to WOU by the State of Oregon Department of Administrative Services.
 Investments are reported at fair value.